Madhukar Dattatraya Deoras

 Madhukar Dattatraya Deoras (Note: The surname is alternatively spelled 'Devaras' or 'Devras'.)
-(11 December 1915 – 17 June 1996), also known as Balasaheb Devras was the third Sarsanghchalak (Chief) of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
+(11 December 1915 – 17 June 1996), also known as Balasaheb Deoras, was the third Sarsanghchalak (Supreme Leader) of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.

 Biography

 Madhukar Dattatraya "Balasaheb Deoras" Deoras was born in a Telugu Deshastha Rigvedi Brahmin family on 11 December 1915 in Nagpur, located in British India's Central Provinces and Berar.
 He was the eighth child of Dattatreya Krishnarao Deoras and Parvati-bai; the ninth child, his younger brother Bhaurao Deoras (Murlidhar alias Bhaurao), also became a pracharak (propagator) of the RSS.
-During Deoras's tenure as RSS chief, Bhaurao Deoras played a key role in the organisation in North India.
+During Deoras's tenure as RSS supreme leader, Bhaurao Deoras played a key role in the organisation in North India.
 Deoras was a student at New English High School.
 He graduated from Morris College in Nagpur in 1938 and obtained his LLB degree at the College of Law, Nagpur University.
 Inspired by Dr. K. B. Hedgewar, he was associated with the RSS from its inception and decided to dedicate his life to its goals.

 He was the first pracharak sent to Bengal, and he returned to the movement's headquarters to direct the publication of Tarun Bharat, a Marathi daily, and Yugadharma, a Hindi daily.
 The Deoras brothers advocated for a more politically and socially interventionist role for the RSS to be more activistic, diverging from the insular stance maintained by then-Sarsanghachalak M. S. Golwalkar.
 Disillusioned with Golwalkar’s inward-looking leadership, the brothers distanced themselves from the organisation between 1953 and 1957.
 Despite this period of estrangement, they remained informally connected to the RSS network.
 In 1957, at Golwalkar’s behest, they rejoined the organisation’s ranks.
 Deoras’s ascent within the RSS continued, and in 1965 he was appointed Sarkaryavah (General Secretary).
 During the same year he addressed the annual meeting of the Bharatiya Jana Sangh (BJS), the RSS’s political affiliate and precursor to the Bharatiya Janata Party (BJP).
 Following Golwalkar’s death in 1973, Deoras succeeded him as the third Sarsanghachalak of the RSS.
 Deoras chose to involve RSS more deeply in social activism than any other past RSS Sarsanghachalak.
 His tenure marked a shift towards greater engagement with political and social movements, including efforts to broaden the RSS’s base.
-In 1974, Deoras directed the RSS to actively support the "JP Movement"—a broad-based opposition to the authoritarian policies of prime minister Indira Gandhi—led by veteran socialist Jayaprakash Narayan.
-There are also accounts and records, contested by RSS representatives, suggesting that during the Emergency (1975–1977), while imprisoned in Yerwada Jail, Deoras wrote several apology letters to Gandhi and offered support for her Twenty-Point Programme—a socio-economic initiative launched during the Emergency—in a plea for the lifting of the ban on the RSS.
+In 1974, Deoras directed the RSS to actively support the "JP Movement", a broad-based opposition to the authoritarian policies of prime minister Indira Gandhi, led by veteran socialist Jayaprakash Narayan.
+There are also accounts and records, contested by RSS representatives, suggesting that during the Emergency (1975–1977), while imprisoned in Yerwada Jail, Deoras wrote several apology letters to Gandhi and offered support for her Twenty-Point Programme, a socio-economic initiative launched during the Emergency, in a plea for the lifting of the ban on the RSS.